 Credit repair companies are barred from making or using any untrue or deceptive claims about their services.
 Transparency is a legal requirement in the credit repair industry, and any attempt to mislead consumers is strictly forbidden.

 Engaging in fraud, deception, or any practice intended to deceive a consumer in connection with their services is prohibited.
-CROA ensures that all business dealings remain fair and truthful.
+The CROA ensures that all business dealings remain fair and truthful.

-Credit repair companies must inform consumers of their rights, including:
+Companies that fix credit must inform consumers of their rights, including:

 The ability to obtain their own credit reports.